What is a Personal Accountant? (15 Things Personal Accountants Do)

 What is a Personal Accountant?

-A personal accountant is someone who manages your personal finance.
-They keep a check on your cash flow.
+A personal accountant manages your personal money.
+They watch your cash flow.

-Why do you need a personal accountant?
-Most people don’t really have the time to thoroughly analyze their financial statements.
-And those who do, don’t necessarily know how to check for errors.
-That is where personal accountants come in.
+Why do you need one?
+Most people don’t have time to study their financial records.
+Others don’t know how to spot errors.
+Personal accountants fill this gap.

 15 Things Personal Accountants Do

-As we examine what is a personal accountant, it is imperative to understand what personal accountants do.
+As we look at what is a personal accountant, let’s see what they do.

 What is a personal accountant?